openlists/BehavioralTaskSoftware/README.md

 # OpenTasks

-A collection of openly available software platforms for creating behavioral tasks, as well as resources and available task implementations.
+A collection of openly available software platforms for creating behavioral tasks.

+Also included are collections of available task implementations.

 ## Table of Contents